chachie/lisp-diary/README.md

 * ..."
 (+ 1 1)

-;;; notes.el ends here
+;;; diary.el ends here
 ```

-# Tagging notes
+# Tagging text in diary entries

-You can tag notes by writing a list of topics inside brackets.
-This makes searching through the notes easier using the **M-x topic-search** command.
+You can tag text in a diary entry by writing a list of topics inside brackets.
+This makes searching through the diary easier using the **M-x topic-search** command.

 For example, let's say you occasionally find nice articles to read.
 You can add a link to the article and tag it with `[article]` within your diary entry for the day.
 Later, you can review the list of articles simply by doing a **M-x topic-search** with the word article.
 If you need to be more specific in your topic search, for example, looking only for coding related articles, then you can include that in the tag `[article coding]`.